top of page

 Parker has also contributed essays to Scribners' British Writers (2002, on L. P. Hartley), Fifty Gay and Lesbian Books Everybody Must Read (2009) and Britten’s Century (2013), and wrote an introduction for the Slightly Foxed edition of Diana Petre’s The Secret Orchard of Roger Ackerley (2016).
 His edition of G.F.
 Green’s 1952 novel In the Making was published as a Penguin Modern Classic in 2012.
 He collaborated on the script and acted as advisor to the producers of the animated feature film My Dog Tulip (2010) based on J.R.
 Ackerley’s memoir of the same name.

 Parker was elected a Fellow of the Royal Society of Literature in 1997, and served as Vice-Chair of the Society’s Council from 2008 to 2014.
 A former Trustee of the London Library and the PEN Literary Foundation, he was also Chair of the Royal Horticultural Society’s Lindley Library Advisory Committee (2009-2013).
 He is on the editorial board of ‘A’ Magazine for RIBA Friends of Architecture, for which he is also the books editor and also served on the editorial board the London Library Magazine (2008 - 2019).
-He is the chair of the J. R. Ackerley Trust and is one of the judges for the annual PEN/Ackerley Prize for literary autobiography.
+He is the chair of the J. R. Ackerley Trust and is one of the judges for the annual Ackerley Prize for literary autobiography.
 He also manages Ackerley's official website.

 Since 1979 Parker has been a regular contributor of book reviews and features to numerous newspapers and magazines, including the London Magazine, The ListenerIndependentSunday TimesDaily Telegraph, SpectatorTLSApollo, Literary Review and the gardening quarterly HORTUS.